On building a life that answers to nobody, and then choosing, deliberately, to be seen.

 What came after was not empty.
 I have been building.
 The music.
 The journal.
 The video.
 The interviews.
 Six years of figuring it out.
 Only recently has it started to look like something.
 The life and the output are the same thing.
 You cannot separate them.

-The energy is real.
+The breakthroughs are real.
 The work is real.
 What I feel at the edge of releasing it is also real.

 I have spent six years building a life I believed in before anyone else did.
 That required a particular kind of faith.
 Not in the audience.
 In myself.
 In the work being worth doing regardless of whether anyone was watching.